SageAnanse/FPL-best-11-predictor/README.md

 # FPL-best-11-predictor
-Trying to be an SQL Kingpin using this FPL dataset from kaggle for prediction.
+Trying to be better at SQL using this FPL dataset from kaggle for prediction.